5-Min Guide: How to Write a Reflection Paper & Examples

 4. Did I gain any new skills or insights?

-Be honest and self-aware in your analysis.
-This is where you dive into your personal growth.
+Be honest and specific in your analysis.
+This is where you examine your personal growth instead of simply reporting events.

 Step 5: Conclusion

-Example: Reflecting on my internship experience, I now understand the value of effective communication in the workplace.
-This insight has motivated me to improve my communication skills and be more proactive in team settings.
+Example: Reflecting on my internship, I now see how clear communication supports better teamwork.
+This insight has encouraged me to ask better questions and contribute more actively in group settings.

 Reflective Paper Template